Introduction

 Underserved communities are at increased risk for the development of chronic pain, substance abuse, and opioid dependence.
 When assessing a patient's pain, it is essential to be mindful of the area of your practice.
 Multiple factors contribute to the increased risk, including limited access to care and socioeconomic status.
 Local culture in specific geographic regions has a much higher percentage of the population on chronic opioids.
 The approach to assessing pain also changes for adults, children, the disabled, and the elderly.[41][42][43]

-Failure to complete physical therapy after only attending two sessions for shoulder pain is not the failure of treatment — moreover, its noncompliance.
+Failure to complete physical therapy after attending only 2 sessions for shoulder pain is not a failure of treatment—moreover, it is noncompliance.
 This is why it is critical to assess the effect of therapy.
-Stopping therapy because a patient does not wish to go to their appointments is very different than completing all sessions and continuing to have persistent pain.
+Stopping therapy because a patient does not wish to go to their appointments is very different from completing all sessions and continuing to have persistent pain.
 It is a complication of a poorly obtained pain assessment.

 Clinical Significance

-The long-term impact of two to three days of acute, postoperative nociceptive pain, pales in comparison to the centralized pain and its long-term impact on a patient's quality of life.
+The long-term impact of 2 to 3 days of acute, postoperative nociceptive pain pales in comparison to the centralized pain and its long-term impact on a patient's quality of life.
 Part of the pain assessment is categorizing the type of pain the patient is experiencing.
 How the pain is described is high yield.
 Ask if the pain is burning or sharp and if it is constant or intermittent because the descriptors matter.
-Examination findings also increase the likelihood of one type of pain over another.
+Examination findings also increase the likelihood of 1 type of pain over another.
 If the patient is experiencing symptoms of allodynia or hyperalgesia, this points away from acute pain and suggests a centralized process.[46][47]

-Providers must discuss with the patient the expectations for therapy, as well as they need to teach patients about their pain.
+Providers must discuss the expectations for therapy with the patient, and they need to teach patients about their pain.
 Various surgical procedures may put a patient at an increased rate of developing chronic pain.
 Breast surgery, for example, has a higher likelihood of chronic pain compared to knee placement.[48][49]

 Assessment of pain is not a one-time occurrence.
-It narrows the differential diagnosis.
-It is a way to monitor therapy, as well as changes to pain over time.
+It narrows the differential diagnosis and is a way to monitor therapy and changes in pain over time.
 Chronic pain disorder, although appropriate as a diagnosis in some circumstances, is not a blanket label for all patients experiencing prolonged pain.[50]
-It is essential to treat comorbid health conditions in all pain complaints.
+Treating comorbid health conditions in all pain complaints is essential.
 It improves patient outcomes.

 Enhancing Healthcare Team Outcomes

 Collaboration, shared decision-making, and communication are key elements for a good outcome.
-The interprofessional care provided to the patient must use an integrated care pathway combined with an evidence-based approach to planning and evaluation of all joint activities.
-The earlier the signs and symptoms of a complication are identified, the better is the prognosis and outcome.
-The primary way to prevent chronic pain is adequate treatment and assessment of acute pain.
+The interprofessional care provided to the patient must use an integrated care pathway combined with an evidence-based approach to planning and evaluating all joint activities.
+The earlier the signs and symptoms of a complication are identified, the better the prognosis and outcome.
+Adequate treatment and assessment of acute pain are the primary ways to prevent chronic pain.

 Nursing, Allied Health, and Interprofessional Team Interventions